westbardkiwi/westbardkiwi/README.md

 # About
 Hey!
 My name is WestBardKiwi.
 I am currently trying my best to do everything I can to enter into the field of cybersecurity.
-So far it had been a rollercoaster.
+So far it has been a rollercoaster.
 If you are an employer who I applied to, there is not much here as of the current revision of this doc as I am still figuring out GitHub.
 There will be more in the next few weeks as I practice programming.
 Stay tuned!